Meghajain84/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://github.com/Meghajain84/Pewlett-Hackard-Analysis/blob/main/retiring_titles.PNG)

-(2) The table "retiring_titles" (as seen in above image) also conveys that retirement-eligible employees in senior positions are huge in number as compared to non-senior positions.
-People with most experience are in senior roles.
+(3) The table "retiring_titles" (as seen in above image) also conveys that retirement-eligible employees in senior positions are huge in number as compared to non-senior positions.
+In other words about 70% of employees that are eligible for retirement are in senior positions.
+The company can decide how they want to allocate this percentage in hiring employees between new hires, promoting in-house employees to senior positions, or to get rid of certain positions as automations have reduced manual labor.

 (4) The below query with highlighted conditions help in identifying employees that can mentor new hires.
 1965 born resources fit this bill as they have atleast 10 years of service left to mentor the people before they become eligible for retirement.